Disasters, Conflicts and Migration

 Localised and sporadic rioting can occur but it does not constitute a major problem.

 Internally Displaced Persons

-The number of refugees and asylum seekers in Mozambique has risen from 26,000 in 2015, to over 40,000 by mid-2018.
+The number of refugees and asylum seekers in Mozambique has risen from 26,000 in 2015 to over 40,000 in mid-2018.
 Most of the refugees come from the Democratic Republic of Congo, Burundi, Rwanda and Somalia.
 Most refugees live in the Maratane centre, in the province of Nampula.

 The cost of maintaining the refugees is very high, since most of them are dependents and have no skills.
-The Government, UN and other international organisations provide assistance to the refugees, and efforts are being made to endow them with skills that would enable them to generate their own income.
-Maratane Centre covers an area of over 2,000 hectares, some of which could be used for productive activities, notably agriculture.
+The Government, UN and other international organisations, provide assistance to the refugees and efforts are being made to endow them with skills that would enable generation of their own income.
+Maratane centre covers an area of over 2,000 hectares, some of which could be used for productive activities, notably agriculture.

 Currently, 2,357 children in Maratane are enrolled in primary school and 397 in secondary education.